 6. Save for yourself first:

 Surely you would be planning for your children’s college funds or marriage but before doing so ensure to invest a part of it for your retirement.
-As for children, they will have other opportunities like scholarships or education loan to work on it and you can support them in it.
-But not paying enough attention for your own saving will not be a wise thing to do.
+As for children, they will have other opportunities like scholarships or education loans to work on it and you can support them in it.
+But not paying enough attention to your savings will not be a wise thing to do.

 7. Look for part-time work option:

 After working for so many years suddenly sitting ideal after retirement might be quite an uncomfortable idea.
 Hence, start planning for a part-time opportunity which not only keeps you busy but also is your additional source of income for later years too.

 It could be anything which you can enjoy, for example, you can teach in a college on a part-time basis, as not only it will pay you, but the young generation can learn a lot from you.

 8. Plan for a new venture: